kcl-eresearch/kolla-ansible/doc/source/reference/shared-services/keystone-guide.rst

 certificate_file
 ****************

-Path to the Identity Provider certificate file, the file must be named as 'certificate-key-id.pem'.
+For OpenID providers, path to the Identity Provider certificate file, the file must be named as 'certificate-key-id.pem'.
 E.g.

 .. code-block::